Programs & Services

-RideFinders serves as a resource center for program development, technical assistance, and financial incentives at employer sites.
+RideFinders serves as a resource center for program development and technical assistance for employers.

 Emergency Ride Home Program:

-provides taxi or rental car service to get home in the event of an emergency for registered commuters who ride the bus, vanpool, bike or carpool to work at least three days a week.
+provides taxi or rental car service to get home in the event of an emergency for registered commuters who take transit, vanpool, bike or carpool to work at least three days a week.

 supports transportation demand management (TDM) strategies through the regional transportation planning process and serves as a distribution site for requests for public input on draft transportation plans.